Shabab Al Ahli Club: Rivalries

+Old Dubai Derby

+The old Dubai derby is contested between Al Ahli and Al Nasr.
+It has its roots from the early 1970's before the formation of the league.
+The two were the best teams in Dubai and games between the two teams would attract fans from all over the UAE, and even spectators from as far as Kuwait and Jordan.

 Active departments

 The club is also known as Al Ahli Castle because of its involvement in other professional sports.
 The club competes in basketball, volleyball, handball, track sport, table tennis and track cycling.
 Al Ahli is also known for its involvement in cultural activities and community services.
 Al Ahli Drama club established in 1981, to promote Emirati arts and theatrical plays focusing on UAE tradition, heritage and current events.
+The club's beach soccer team were UAE champions in 2021.

 Relationship with La Liga

-In 2016 Al Ahli became the first foreign club to sign a partnership agreement with La Liga that is the first of its kind for both the renowned professional Spanish league and the Arabian Gulf League leaders.
-The signing of the agreement, which was staged at La Liga's headquarters, marks the beginning of a linkup in which La Liga's experience will be used to support Dubai's leading club in its development especially a training program from youth coaches in Spain will be applied.
+In 2016, Al Ahli became the first foreign club to sign a partnership agreement with La Liga, the first of its kind.
+The signing of the agreement, staged at La Liga's headquarters in Madrid, marks the beginning of a linkup in which La Liga's experience will be used to support Dubai's leading club in its development, especially via a training program from youth coaches in Spain will be applied.
 The club's junior sides will gain invitations to leading tournaments there, providing the opportunity to gain valuable experience playing top-class opposition.

-Pro-League record
+Record

 Notes 2019–20 UAE football season was cancelled due to the COVID-19 pandemic in the United Arab Emirates.